-Does American Tennis Have a Pickleball Problem? - ExBulletin
+Does American tennis have a pickleball problem? - ExBulletin

-Even as the US Open kicked off this week with more than a million fans expected, the largest sports showcasethe Games' leaders are faced with the devastating fact that the fastest-growing racquet sport (or any sport) in the country is not tennis, but pickleball, which has seen a 223% increase in participation over the past three years.
+Even as the US Open opened this week with over a million expected fans for the largest sports showcasethe Games' leaders are faced with the devastating fact that the fastest-growing racquet sport (or any sport) in the country is not tennis, but pickleball, which has seen a 223% increase in participation over the past three years.

 Frankly, it’s annoying to hear that pickleball sound, grumbled Dr. Brian Hainline, president of the U.S. Tennis Federation, at a recent press conference on the state of affairs, complaining about the distinctive pock, pock, pock of pickleball points.